nikunjs21/React-jQuery-slimScroll/README.md

 ## Usage Example

-You can check the usage in `MessageDiv.jsx`:
+You can check the usage in `ScrollableDiv.jsx`:

 ```jsx
 import $ from "jquery";